 Investment property is property held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
 Upon initial recognition, an investment property is measured at cost.
 Subsequent to initial recognition, investment property is measured at cost less accumulated depreciation and accumulated impairment losses, if any.

 The fair value of investment property is disclosed in the notes.
-Fair value is determined by an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the relevant location and category of the investment property being valued.
+Fair value is determined by an independent valuer who holds a recognized and relevant professional qualification and has recent experience in the relevant location and category of the investment property being valued.

 Depreciation on building component of investment property is calculated on a straight-line basis using the rate arrived at based on the useful life estimated by the management, which are equal to useful lives specified as per Schedule II to the Act.